terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 * Executing business rules (reflects values corresponding to business rules)
 * Executing CRUD operations for the DomainObject

-Domain layer is not so thick as compared to other layers and is reusable.
+Domain layer is independent from other layers and is reusable.

 DomainObject
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^